fvella/EGSolver/README.md

 # EGSolver
-Energy Game Solver on GPU
+An Energy Game Solver on Nvidia GPU and CPU Multi-core